paragraphs by THVV unless indicated

 Berkeley Tague, who worked on Multics at Bell Labs, wrote "Multics was one of the seminal efforts in computing science and operating system design.
 It established principles and features of operating system design that are taken for granted today in any modern operating system."

-(Further concerning "bloat," it is fair to remark that some of the more baroque features of the MSPM design and early implementation, say 1966-67, were provided by Bell Labs members of the team.
+(Further concerning "bloating," it is fair to remark that some of the more baroque features of the MSPM design and early implementation, say 1966-67, were provided by Bell Labs members of the team.
 The multi-process shell design, the concept of an I/O system general enough to support an online peripheral oil well, and some of the initial concepts for core allocation come to mind.)

 [JWG] Multics met the goals it originally set out to meet.
 In addition, it had modest commercial success, and many of the customers used it for a wide range of to-them mission-critical applications for which there were no suitable alternatives available.